tytydraco/yessleep/out/When_I_was_8_years_old_my_magical_school_bus_kidnapped_my_classmates_10_years_later_its_come_back_to_get_me.md

 “Where is he?”

 “I don’t know!
 I came to see Freddie, and the door was open.
-I headed upstairs to check his room, I turn around…and there’s a FUCKING GIANT SCHOOL BUS FLYING OUTISDE HIS BEDROOM WINDOW.”
+I headed upstairs to check his room, I turn around…and there’s a FUCKING GIANT SCHOOL BUS FLYING OUTSIDE HIS BEDROOM WINDOW.”

 My body was already in fight or flight.
 “Stay here.”
 I told him.
 “Don’t move, okay?”